Return to In-Person Instruction

 - at least ten (10) days have passed since symptoms first appeared.

-2. In the case of an individual who has symptoms that could be COVID-19 and who is not evaluated by a medical professional or tested for COVID-19, such individual is assumed to have COVID-19, and the individual may not return to campus until the individual has completed the same three-step of criteria listed above.
+- In the case of an individual who has symptoms that could be COVID-19 and who is not evaluated by a medical professional or tested for COVID- 19, such individual is assumed to have COVID-19, and the individual may not return to campus until the individual has completed the same three- step of criteria listed above.

-3. If the individual has symptoms that could be COVID-19 and wanted to return to school before completing the above stay at home period, the individual must either (a) obtain a medical professional’s note clearing the individual for return based on an alternative diagnosis OR (b) receive one (1) confirmation that they are free of COVID-19 via acute infection tests at an approved COVID-19 testing location found at https://tdem.texas.gov/covid-19/.
+- If the individual has symptoms that could be COVID-19 and wanted to return to school before completing the above stay at home period, the individual must either (a) obtain a medical professional’s note clearing the individual for return based on an alternative diagnosis OR (b) receive two separate confirmations at least 24 hours apart that they are free of COVID-19 via acute infection tests at an approved COVID-19 testing location found at https://tdem.texas.gov/covid-19/.

-- For students displaying symptoms of COVID-19 or are feeling feverish, the school nurse will provide a clinical assessment to determine if and when a student needs to be sent home.
+For students displaying symptoms of COVID-19 or are feeling feverish while at school, the school nurse will provide a clinical assessment to determine if and when a student needs to be sent home.

-- Any student who shows COVID-19 symptoms while at school will be immediately separated from their peers until the student can be picked up by a parent or guardian within a specified period of time.
+- Student will be immediately separated from their peers until the student can be picked up by a parent or guardian within a specified period.

 - Other students will be removed from the classroom and taken to an alternate location on campus (go on a walk outside, move to a different classroom, etc.) so that the classroom can be disinfected.

-- FFA will close off areas that are heavily used by the individual with the lab-confirmed case (student, teacher, or staff) until the non-porous surfaces in those areas can be disinfected.
+- Faith Family Academy will close off areas that are heavily used by the individual with the lab-confirmed case (student, teacher, or staff) until the non-porous surfaces in those areas can be disinfected.

-- FFA will clean the areas used by the individual who shows COVID-19 symptoms while at school (student, teacher, or staff) as soon as is feasible.
+- Faith Family Academy will clean the areas used by the individual who shows COVID-19 symptoms while at school (student, teacher, or staff) as soon as is feasible.

 - Staff members displaying COVID-19 symptoms will follow district protocols including isolation from students and other staff members.